top of page

 3. Unclogging Drains

-When water begins to pool in your sink or bathtub, it can be frustrating.
-Fortunately, you often can unclog drains with a few household items.
+Standing water in your sink or bath can be frustrating, but you can often clear drains using common household items.
 Try these methods:

-• Boiling Water: Pour boiling water down the drain to break up grease or soap clogs.
+• Boiling Water: Pour boiling water down the drain to break up grease or soap buildup.

 • Baking Soda and Vinegar: Combine these ingredients for a natural cleaning solution.
-Pour them down the drain and wait 30 minutes before flushing with hot water.
+Pour down the drain, wait 30 minutes, then flush with hot water.

-• Plumber's Snake: If previous methods fail, using a plumber's snake can help remove stubborn clogs.
+• Plumber’s Snake: If other methods don’t work, a plumber’s snake can remove stubborn blockages.

-By learning these techniques, you can keep your plumbing in good condition without the need to call a professional.
+Learning these simple techniques helps keep your plumbing in good condition without needing a professional.

 When to Call a Professional